mattdesl/audiograph.xyz/README.md

 :radio:

-> A Visual Exploration of Moderat's 2013 Album, *II*.
+> A visual exploration of Ghost's 2012 album, *Judge*

 Uses WebGL, WebAudio and Dolby Digital Plus in supported browsers.